You are here:

 Coronavirus: supporting pupil transition to secondary

-You'll need to adapt your normal activities for secondary transition because of coronavirus.
+You'll be having to adapt your normal activities for secondary transition because of coronavirus.
 Download our checklist to find out how primaries and secondaries can work together to deliver a remote transition programme, and get inspired by what other schools are doing with examples of resources and activities.

 Below you'll find ideas aimed at both primary and secondary schools to help you overcome challenges to carry out an effective transition in the current environment.
 The effort you put in now won't just benefit pupils in this cohort - it'll also help ease transitions also in future.

-Now some primary schools are reopening for year 6 pupils in the summer term, primary schools may have been able to do more in class to help ease transition.
-However for those year 6 pupils that won't be attending, try to to provide a remote solution to these activities so everyone is included in your programme.
+With some primary schools reopening for year 6 pupils in the summer term, primary schools may have been able to do more in class to help ease transition.
+However, especially for those year 6 pupils who didn't attend, try to to provide a remote solution to these activities so everyone is included in your programme.

 Know what you want pupils to gain from your transition programme